 There are two kinds of gas for lawn mowers- mixed and regular.
 You can easily differentiate between the two by taking a piece of white paper and dabbing it with a drop of gasoline.
 If the gasoline is unmixed, the paper will dry fully.

-However, if there is oil in the gasoline, there will be an oil stain on the paper after it has evaporated.
+However, if there is oil in the gasoline, the paper will have an oil stain after it evaporates.
 This is because the lower boiling point of the gas causes it to evaporate first.
 When purchasing gas for your lawn mower, be sure to check whether it is mixed or regular so that you can choose the type that best suits your needs.

 Mixed gas is bad for a lawn mower because it can clog the engine, causing it to overheat.
 Additionally, if oil gets mixed with gasoline, it can cause smoke from the exhaust or fouled plugs over time.
 It is important to use the proper fuel for your lawn mower to prevent these problems.